 There are no doubts about it, if you want your employees to feel happy about coming to work, then you need to foster a company culture that is welcoming and fulfilling.
 Try to establish a singular shared focus for everyone to strive towards.

 When company cultures become dysfunctional, this can have a serious impact on employee creativity and wellbeing.
 You can head over to https://blog.edenhealth.com/why-employee-health-wellbeing-matters to read more about why employee health and wellbeing should matter.
-Instead, instil a culture of purpose.
+Instead, instill a culture of purpose.
 This means that each employee should understand their role within the business and must have their own targets and goals tailored towards their abilities, skills, experiences, and tasks.
+To accomplish this, companies must provide them with a good working environment, the right technology, and necessary software solutions such as OKR software, for instance.
+You can find out more about such software systems at https://www.ewa-ha.com/how-okr-and-a-dozen-ecommerce-platforms-and-software-solutions-can-help-your-business/.

 Furthermore, personal connections in the workplace often begin through a fun and collaborative environment.
 Everyone should feel as if they are working together towards a common pursuit that benefits the entire company.